-Shareholder proposals must be received by the Company no later than December 2, 2012, in order to be considered for inclusion in next year's annual meeting proxy statement.
-In addition, a proposal submitted outside of Rule 14a-8 will be considered untimely, and the Company may use discretionary voting authority for any proposal that may be raised at next year's annual meeting unless the proponent notifies us of the proposal no later than February 13, 2013.
+Under Rule 14a-8 promulgated under the Securities Exchange Act of 1934, shareholder proposals must be received by the Company no later than December 6, 2013, in order to be considered for inclusion in next year's annual meeting proxy statement.
+Further, under the Company's Guidelines and Criteria for Nomination of Director Candidates, shareholder recommendations for directors must be received by the Company no later than December 2, 2013, in order to be considered by the Corporate Governance and Compensation Committee for nomination and inclusion in next year's annual meeting proxy statement.
+In addition, a proposal submitted outside of Rule 14a-8 will be considered untimely, and the Company may use discretionary voting authority for any proposal that may be raised at next year's annual meeting unless the proponent notifies us of the proposal not later than February 20, 2014.